Docket No. 481

 member of the school department's collective bargaining team); EC-

-COI-86-25 (city councillor, who was employed as local teacher,
+COI-86-25 (city councilor, who was employed as local teacher,

 would not participate in selection of new school committee member,